unpak123/indo/readme.txt

 = 1.2.7 =
 * Fix: number input bug in theme customizer

+= 1.2.6 =
+* Fix: removed http from Skype social icons

 = 1.2.5 =
 * Update: Tested with WordPress 4.5, Updating Font Awesome icons to 4.6, Added Snapchat and Weibo social icon options

 = 1.2.4 =
 * Update: Added an option for pagination in Gallery and Fullwidth Gallery pages.
 Go to Appearance => Gallery Page Pagination to set bottom pagination for gallery pages.

 = 1.2.3 =
 * Update: blog will go fullwidth if no sidebar is active

 = 1.2.2 =
 * Update: added many new social icon options to theme customizer

 = 1.2.0 =
 * Update: added new social icon links

 = 1.1.10 =
 * Fix: minor bug fixes and improvements

 = 1.1.8 =
 * Update: updated demo link in description